 For this blanket, I mostly used Red Heart Soft Yarn.
 Red Heart Soft is a worsted weight four yarn and is amazingly soft as the name suggests.
 I also used a few different colors of Caron Simply Soft.

-If you don’t have that yarn handy, any worsted weight yarn such as Lion Brand Vanna’s Choice or Caron Simply Soft will work just as well.
+If you don’t have that yarn handy, any worsted weight yarns such as Lion Brand Vanna’s Choice or Caron Simply Soft will work just as well.

 Happy Crocheting Friends!